marin774/lockout-fabric/README.md

 - [Gamma Utils](https://modrinth.com/mod/gamma-utils/versions)

 ## Server side installation
-> Note: You can host the server from your own computer using TCP tunneling services and mods such as [e4mc](https://modrinth.com/mod/e4mc) or [Essential mod](https://modrinth.com/mod/essential).
+> Note: You can host the server from your own computer by opening a world to LAN and using TCP tunneling services or mods such as [e4mc](https://modrinth.com/mod/e4mc) or [Essential mod](https://modrinth.com/mod/essential).

 If you decide to run Lockout on a dedicated server, make sure to install Fabric.
 Add [Lockout](https://github.com/marin774/lockout-fabric/releases) and [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to server's mods folder.